What Is Outbound Email Security? Protecting Sensitive Data

 In the context of sensitive data, relying solely on password-based authentication is insufficient.

-Multi-Factor Authentication (MFA) — MFA adds an extra layer of security by requiring users to pass an identity challenge, making it significantly harder for unauthorised individuals to breach.
+Multi-Factor Authentication (MFA or 2FA) — MFA adds an extra layer of security by requiring users to pass an identity challenge, making it significantly harder for unauthorised individuals to breach.

 MFA can combine three types of authentication factors: